tourstream/tstr-crs-adapter/FAQ.md

 Additionally you should allow popups to be opened.

-#### How does the data look like for the Booking Manager?

-The Booking Manager is a special "CRS" because the output data needs no mapping.
-It gets the data directly as "raw" format.

 #### I get the error "ACCESS DENIED".
 What can I do?

 Unfortunately this is an issue of the IE. It prevents opening our debug window and other connections.